mfiles music files mfiles film music

 All these won oscar nominations:

-• A Streetcar named Desire - some jazzy music near the beginning suggests not just the New Orleans setting, but the drunken violence of Stanley and the unhinged character of Blanche
+• A Streetcar Named Desire - some jazzy music near the beginning suggests not just the New Orleans setting, but the drunken violence of Stanley and the unhinged character of Blanche

 • Death of a Salesman - an acclaimed screenplay and soundtrack